Today In Music History – October 16th.

 2006, CBGB, the legendary New York punk club credited with discovering Patti Smith and Ramones closed after a final gig by Smith herself.
 Blondie and Talking Heads also found fame after performing there, which helped launch US punk music.

-And in other Patti Smith news, today in 2015, Patti Smith was said to be moved to tears after a fan returned a bag of stolen goods to the singer, 36 years after they went missing.
-They included a shirt worn for a 1978 Rolling Stone cover shot and a bandana given to her by her late brother.
-The items went missing in June 1979 when a truck, which was carrying sound equipment, guitars and other musical equipment, was stolen from outside a hotel.
+And in other Patti Smith news, today in 2015, Patti Smith was over the moon after a fan returned a bag stolen from her 36 years previous.
+In it was a shirt worn for a 1978 Rolling Stone cover shot and a bandana given to her by her late brother.
+The items went missing in 1979 when a truck carrying sound equipment was stolen.

 Check out the weekly Podcast.
 Marty Miller’s This Week in Music History.